My flight out of Philadelphia was delayed ... scheduled departure time was 8:30 pm.

-About 8:40, we started to hear the “We do apologize for the delay” corporate speak from the person handling the gate.
-(How’d that word ‘do’ evolve to be included in an apology?)
+About 8:40, we start hearing the lifeless “We do apologize for the delay” fillers from the person handling the gate.
+(How'd the word 'do' get attached to an apology?)

-Around 10 pm, the pilot and co-pilot arrived … sloppily dressed … slowly walking into and through the gate area full of waiting passengers.
+Around 10 pm, the pilot and co-pilot arrived ... sloppily dressed ... slowly walking into and through the gate area full of waiting passengers.
 Zero sense of urgency and completely comfortable showing it.
-Really embarrassing for their boss … if they have a good one … one that cares … one that understands it’s always the leader.
+Embarrassing for the person who leads their team ... if they're a caring leader ... someone who Leads Simply.

 We took off about 10:40 pm and arrived about an hour later in Richmond (home).
 Most of us with bags needed to wait for them outside next to the plane.
-It was about 11:45.
-Dark.
-Not too cold.
+It was close to midnight.

-The baggage handlers kept the pace … slow … indifferent.
-Again, embarrassing for their boss (maybe).
+The baggage handlers kept the pace ... slow ... indifferent.
+Again, embarrassing for their leader (maybe).

 My guess is there are all sorts of rules and regulations standing in the way of encouraging these people (gate people, pilots, baggage people) to improve the experience for their passengers on their own (keeping them from 212ing things).